ericwindmill/ericwindmill.com/content/posts/null-aware-operators.md

 Many languages have this operator.
 I believe it was first written into C#.
 Ruby has something similar: the lazy assignment operator.
 But JavaScript doesn't have anything similar.

 I use this operator quite often.
-In the wild, you'll see it all the time when handling data asynchronously:
+In the wild, you'll see it all the time when handling data asynchronously.

 ## ??=